The Unsafe House: Philosophy and activities

 The collective describes itself as "a safe space for unsafe ideas," distancing itself from what it characterizes as political conformism in the arts.
 Its work draws on themes of ritual, allegory, and myth, blending Western and Middle Eastern imagery in compositions that incorporate fairy-tale and nightmarish elements.

 The Unsafe House produces installations, sculptures, paintings, performances, and audio-visual content.
 Its public programs have included events such as the US Election Night Watchparty, as well as The Unsafe Podcast and Unsafe Talks, which feature conversations with artists, thinkers, and public figures.
 Notable guests include Iranian musician Mohsen Namjoo and political theorist Curtis Yarvin.

+In February 2026, The Unsafe Journal was founded, a literature and visual arts magazine that describes itself as a “safe space for unsafe ideas.”

-Creeps From the Middle East
+Creeps from the Middle East

-The Unsafe House is affiliated with the satirical series Creeps From the Middle East, starring comedian Sina Khani.
+The Unsafe House is affiliated with the satirical series Creeps from the Middle East, starring comedian Sina Khani.
 The project combines fictional and documentary elements with film noir and absurdist comedy.
 Members of the collective appear in the series and contribute to its production.